How To Make Dhal And Rice?

 In a pot, bring 2 cups of water to a boil.

-Add the rice and salt, reduce heat to low, cover, and let it simmer for about 15 minutes.
+Add the rice and salt, reduce the heat to low, cover, and let it simmer for about 15 minutes.

 Once cooked, fluff with a fork and set aside.